 After completing all the previous steps, you will still need to troubleshoot problems.
 It is true that we need to be careful in the earlier steps, but we cannot come up with a perfect animation in the very first trial.

 The significant problems that you may observe would probably be in keyframes.
 Carefully play and check out the animation.
 If you find any issues, note it down and make some adjustments to overcome the problem.
-You may connect with other experts if you encounter problems in the character movement part.
+You may connect with other experts or a professional animated explainer video production company if you encounter problems in the character movement part.

 What is the way forward from here?

 The tricks that I’ve mentioned in this article will help you get started with character animation right away.
-With that, you should expect some failures in the beginning.
-It takes a bit of time to master the art of using the tools that I’ve mentioned in this article.
+On that note, don't get disappointed if you fail in first few attempts.
+It takes a bit of time to master the art of using the character animation tools.
+Remember, "Rome was not built in a day".
+So, take baby steps for now.

 You can spend time learning the usage of different character animation software to enhance the quality of your animation.
-Another option to improve the animation quality is outsourcing this task to the third-party.
+Another option to improve the animation quality is outsourcing this task to a third-party aka animated explainer video production agencies.

 For now, you should follow the tips that I’ve mentioned and start using After Effects tools for bringing your characters to life.
 Hopefully, the article has provided a clear direction on how to start.